cyupa/website/src/pages/help/get-started/create-tags/index.md

 To add an existing tag to text in Dovetail:

 1. Open a **note**.
-1. With your mouse or keyboard, highlight the text you’d like to tag.
+1. With your mouse or keyboard, select the text you’d like to tag.
 1. On the right, click **Type to create** (or use the **TAB** key).
 1. Type the name of your existing tag.
 1. Click the existing tag (or use the **up / down arrows**).